tw99ch/School_District_Analysis/README.md

   ![](Resources/School_rank_summary_challenge.PNG)

-- How does replacing the ninth-grade scores affect the following:
+- Replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade

     Except for ninth-grade scores for reading and math are marked “nan”, all other scores remain the same.